bombasticSlacks/Aspirant/Game/Doctor.md

 You have twice as long to perform medical skill tests on characters before it becomes impossible.

 #### Shaman
 You count as having a [Trauma Kit](Example-Gear#Trauma%20Kit) even if not carrying one.
-However any related medical skill tests are performed at a -2.
+However, any related medical skill tests are performed at a -2.

 #### Speculative Medicine
 At the beginning of any combat encounter, you can name a character who you think will be injured during the encounter.
 Any medical tests you make on that person during and after this combat gets a +3.
-The person you select also gets +1 to [Heroism](Stats#Heroism) for the duration of the encounter.
+The person you select also gets +1 to [Composure](Composure) skill tests for the duration of the encounter.

 #### Sword Surgeon
 When making skill tests with a [Rending](Combat#Rending) weapon, you may substitute your [Medicine](Medicine) skill for melee skill.